Players

 Born in Odense in 1994, Denmark's Viktor Axelsen shone from an early age, winning the 2010 World Junior Championships in singles.
 To this day, this is a unique performance for a non-Asian badminton player.
 Four years later, he won his first world medal at senior level, with a bronze, before finally reaching the top step of the podium in 2017 and then 2022.
 European champion in 2016, 2018 and 2022, the lanky Scandinavian has also distinguished himself in the most prestigious of competitions: the Olympic Games.
 Bronze medallist in 2016 against Chinese legend Lin Dan, Viktor Axelsen has been unbeaten ever since, masterfully winning the editions in Tokyo in 2021 and Paris in 2024... in the hall that will host the world championships in August 2025.

-AN Se Young (Korea)
+AN Se Young (South Korea)

 Born in 2002, Korean nugget An Se Young was revealed to the general public at just 17 years of age, when she won the 2019 Yonex Internationaux de France de Badminton against Carolina Marin.
 It was a major title that saw her join the world's top ten players just a few weeks later.
 The rising star then confirmed all the hopes placed in her, first winning bronze at the 2022 World Championships, before an exceptional 2023 vintage.
 Eight titles on the BWF World Tour, gold medallist at the Asian Games and also world champion, the Gwangju native dominated the discipline and took the number one ranking in the world.
 An Se Young then assumed her favourite status at the Paris 2024 Olympic Games, winning gold in the City of Light.